 Types of Treatment Offered at Twelve Oaks Recovery Center

-At Twelve Oaks Recovery Center, we have spent more than 30 years providing premiere treatment to men and women, aged 18 and older, who are struggling with chemical dependency concerns and co-occurring conditions, including depressive disorders.
+At Twelve Oaks Recovery Center, we have spent more than 30 years serving Florida with premiere rehab treatment to men and women, aged 18 and older, who are struggling with chemical dependency concerns and co-occurring conditions, including depressive disorders.
 Beautifully located on the Emerald Coast of Florida on the Navarre Sound, Twelve Oaks offers patients a sense of tranquility as they work towards overcoming their addictions and learning to manage the symptoms of depression.
 Our dedicated and experienced treatment professionals are uniquely prepared to guide patients through the transformations that will allow them to pursue happier, healthier, and more productive futures.
 Throughout their time spent at Twelve Oaks, patients can benefit from developing an enhanced sense of self-worth as they learn to create realistic life goals and make healthy lifestyle adjustments.

 As part of our mission to provide comprehensive care that is tailored to meet the unique needs of each of our patients, Twelve Oaks has three specialized treatment tracks that may be incorporated into a patient’s overall plan of care.
 These tracks include Resilience, our addiction-free chronic pain management track, Aspire, our PTSD recovery track, and Proclaim, our Christian track.
 During their initial assessment, patients’ appropriateness for placement in any of these tracks will be determined.

 In addition to these three specialized treatment tracks, Twelve Oaks Recovery Center offers a variety of therapeutic interventions that may be included into a patient’s individualized treatment plan when receiving care for a depressive disorder.
 These interventions are described briefly in the following: